 Thermophore - MaxHEAT

-The Thermophore has a two-piece construction, so you can easily machine wash the fleece cover.
+It has a two-piece construction, with a removable and machine washable cover.
 The cover features their patented Moist-Sure technology for enhanced heat penetration.
 With a six foot cord, it comfortably reached several different spots in our test living room.
-The slide controller is easy to operate and would be especially convenient for those with arthritis.
-It has three settings allowing you to choose the temperature you prefer.
+The slide control is easy to operate and would be especially convenient for those with arthritis.
+It has three settings for flexibility.

 - The Thermophore – MaxHEAT is the best option for treating painful areas, with timed sessions, high temperatures and moist heat.